Mixed Observable RRT: Multi-Agent Mission-Planning in Partially Observable Environments: Conclusion

 \section{Conclusion}

-In this work we introduced the MORRT, which plans a mission for heterogeneous multi-agent exploration.
-Using MORRTs we presented a dynamic program for finding the best mission plan, which showed how autonomy can be enabled in a multi-agent scenario where agents move and act simultaneously.
-The approach was illustrated, both in simulation and on hardware experiments.
-It was found that two agents (a quadruped and a drone) made intelligent collaborative decisions based on their observations from the environment.
-Future works include extending the MORRT approach to account for system dynamics.
-Another interesting direction is to consider limitations in the communication between agents.
+We introduced the MORRT, which plans a mission for heterogeneous multi-agent exploration, and showed how autonomy can be enabled when multiple agents move and act simultaneously.
+The approach was illustrated, both in simulation and on hardware.
+It was found that agents made intelligent collaborative decisions based on their observations from the environment.
+The problem formulated in this paper can be applied to numerous real-world settings, including search missions, such as the Mars exploration task or rescue operations, where the objective is to locate a hidden target.
+There are several directions for future work.
+These include extending the MORRT to account for system dynamics, adding communication constraints to mimic a distributed setting, and analyzing the MORRT convergence properties.